Best Fish Finders Under $200 – (Top 5 Pick in 2023)

 Is the whole underwater area recognizable?

 No, that’s not possible.
-It can be adjusted so that the fish in the respective areas are very easy to recognize.
+It can be adjusted so that the fish in the respective areas are easy to recognize.

 Can the fish indicators be charged via USB if needed?